 — Samantha —

-How to Make Easy Pork Stir Fry
+How to Make Pork Stir Fry

 The Ingredients

 - Hoisin Sauce.
 This sweet, salty, sticky sauce is a staple in Chinese and Cantonese cooking and adds immediate rich flavor (see this Beef Lo Mein recipe).
-Similar to American barbecue sauce, it can be found in the Asian food section of most grocery stores.

 - Soy Sauce.
 Lends this dish some essential umami flavor.
 To control the seasoning, I use low-sodium soy sauce and season with extra salt, to taste.